amoilanen/functional-typescript/presentation/slides.md

   * Inspired (like the code in this presentation) by Scala and [Cats](https://typelevel.org/cats/)
   * Both theoretically rigorous and practical library
   * Useful types and typeclasses are defined
+  * [`io-ts`](https://github.com/gcanti/io-ts) and [`io-ts-promise`](https://github.com/aeirola/io-ts-promise) built on top of [fp-ts](https://github.com/gcanti/fp-ts)

+   <i>"While io-ts is a great library, it can be a bit alienating unless you are familiar with functional programming.
+So if you just want to ensure the runtime types for the data fetched from your API, you might be looking for something simpler.
+This is where io-ts-promise tries to help out."</i>

+## [fp-ts](https://github.com/gcanti/fp-ts): Functional Programming Library for Typescript
+  ### Examples
   * `chain` instead of `flatMap`; [`pipe`](https://github.com/gcanti/fp-ts/blob/cf7eae308ef41b6cd95dc03b7576a1132fda6e5f/src/function.ts#L444)/[`chain`](https://github.com/gcanti/fp-ts/blob/cf7eae308ef41b6cd95dc03b7576a1132fda6e5f/src/Either.ts#L597) calls is a very typical pattern in `fp-ts`
   * example of [`Either`](https://github.com/antivanov/functional-typescript/blob/main/src/fp-ts/either.example.ts), and chaining Monad calls
   * example of [form validation](https://github.com/antivanov/functional-typescript/blob/main/src/fp-ts/form.validation.example.ts)